LCSB-BioCore/COBREXA.jl/readme.md

 Equilibrator

     Noor, E., Bar-Even, A., Flamholz, A., Lubling, Y., Davidi, D., & Milo, R. (2012).
 An integrated open framework for thermodynamics of reactions that combines accuracy and coverage.
-Bioinformatics (Oxford, England), 28(15), 2037–2044. https://doi.org/10.1093/bioinformatics/bts317
+Bioinformatics, 28(15), 2037–2044. https://doi.org/10.1093/bioinformatics/bts317

+MetaNetX
+    Bernard, T., Bridge A., Morgat A., Moretti, S., Xenarios, I., Pagni, M., (2014) Reconciliation of metabolites and biochemical reactions for metabolic networks, Briefings in Bioinformatics, 15(1), 123–135, https://doi.org/10.1093/bib/bbs058